© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Arosfa Gareg-Llwyd Roman Camp is a scheduled monument protected by Cadw under reference CM174.
 View the official record →

-Arosfa Gareg-Llwyd Roman Camp is a Roman marching camp located in Carmarthenshire, Wales.
+Arosfa Gareg-Llwyd Roman Camp is a Roman marching camp situated in Carmarthenshire, Wales, dating to the first century AD.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM174.

 Arosfa Gareg-Llwyd Roman Camp dates from the roman period, and is classified as a marching camp.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Arosfa Gareg-Llwyd Roman Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM174.